Overview of Gastroenteritis

 • Contact with infected people or certain animals

 E. coli O157:H7–induced diarrhea is notorious for appearing to be a hemorrhagic rather than an infectious process, manifesting as gastrointestinal bleeding with little or no stool.
-Hemolytic-uremic syndrome may follow as evidenced by renal failure and hemolytic anemia.
+Hemolytic-uremic syndrome may follow as evidenced by kidney failure and hemolytic anemia.

 Stool testing